 When a payment fails, the subscription moves from active to past_due.
 This status change is the signal that dunning has begun.

 Day 0: Initial failure.
 The payment is declined.
-The subscription is marked past_due.
+The subscription is marked past_due and the failed invoice is marked outstanding.
 The customer receives a notification that their payment failed, with a link to update their payment method.

 During the grace period: Customer retains access.
 This is a critical design decision.
-While the subscription is past_due, the customer continues to have full access to your product.
-They can log in, use features, and access their data.
+While the subscription is past_due, the customer keeps access to your product — features, usage, and seats keep working (usage accrues as debt).
+Only purchases and plan changes are blocked.
 Cutting access immediately on a failed payment punishes customers for a problem they may not even be aware of yet.

 After all retries exhaust: Cancellation.
-If the payment cannot be recovered after the retry window closes, the subscription is cancelled.
-At this point, the customer loses access.
-The exact number of days before cancellation depends on your configuration, but 14-21 days is a common grace period.
+If the charge cannot be recovered after the third retry fails, the subscription is cancelled and the outstanding invoice is marked uncollectible.
+At this point the customer loses access.

 For configuration details on handling failures in your integration, see the handle failed payments documentation.